13 Mar, 2020

 – Sung Sot Cave: One of the most famous caves in Halong Bay, Sung Sot Cave (“surprised cave”) has 3 chambers with both stalactites and stalagmites from end to end.
 You’ll need to walk up 700 or so steps to get to the mouth of the cave, so wear appropriate footwear!
 The caves can be extremely busy, so watch your belongings.

-– Cua Van Floating Fishing Village: Cua Van is 1 of 4 Halong Bay floating villages.
+– Cua Van Floating Fishing Village: Cua Van is one of four Halong Bay floating villages.
 The community here lives on floating houses and make a living by fishing and selling their goods to the mainland cities and beyond.
 You can also check out the small museum that details the history and lifestyle of the village.

 – Tung Sau Beach: If you’re a fan of kayaking, head to this area to hop in and make your way around the karst mountains.
 Your guide will also take you into a cave to go spelunking!

 – Ti Top Island: Ti Top Island is home to an incredible viewpoint overlooking the bay and its islands.
 You have to climb 423 steps to the top, but it’s 100% worth it.

 – Luon Cave: Luon is a small cave where you can go on a traditional bamboo boat ride – sometimes you’ll also see lots of monkeys!

 Recommended overnight cruise options:

 – Top Luxury cruises: Hera Cruise, Paradise Peak Cruise, Violet Cruise.

 – 5 star cruises: President Cruises, Paradise Elegance Cruise, Jasmine Cruise.

 – 4 star cruises: Paradise Sails, Pelican Cruise, Aphrodite Cruise.

 – 3 star cruises: Glory Legend Cruise.